EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/processing_algorithms/raster_analysis/create_spectral_indices.rst

     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     g: Gain factor (optional)
     	Default value:	2.5
     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     C1: Coefficient 1 for the aerosol resistance term (optional) Default value:	6
     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     C2: Coefficient 2 for the aerosol resistance term (optional) Default value:	7.5
     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     cexp: Exponent used for OCVI (optional)
     	Default value:	1.16
     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     nexp: Exponent used for GDVI (optional)
     	Default value:	2
     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     alpha: Weighting coefficient used for WDRVI (optional) Default value:	0.1
     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     gamma: Weighting coefficient used for ARVI (optional) Default value:	1
     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     sla: Soil line slope (optional)
     	Default value:	1
     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     slb: Soil line intercept (optional)
     	Default value:	0
     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     outputVrt: Output VRT layer
     	Argument type:	rasterDestination
     	Acceptable values: